Nandor has been a businessman and a beggar, a legislator, and an outlaw; he now works as an educator, District Councillor, and celebrant.

-A friend of Nandor’s did a Permaculture Design Certificate at Tiketike on the East Cost in 1991, when he came back raving about it Nandor read the Designers Manual and booked in for a 3 week residential course at Taheke Tree Farm in Northland with Miriam and Jim Tyler.
+A friend of Nandor’s did a Permaculture Design Certificate at Tiketike on the East Coast in 1991, when he came back raving about it Nandor read the Designers Manual and booked in for a 3-week residential course at Taheke Tree Farm in Northland with Miriam and Jim Tyler.
 What was so powerful about this PDC for him was the way it gave a coherent framework to things he already thought and felt.

-Nandor’s livity is Rastafari, politics are green and describes himself as a ‘social ecologist’ - recognising that our relationships with nature and our relationships with other people are two sides of the same coin.
+Nandor’s levity is Rastafari, politics are green and describes himself as a 'social ecologist' - recognising that our relationships with other people are two sides of the same coin.

-Nandor considers permaculture design principles the most promising approach to rebuilding a human civilisation that is truly homeotelic – that is, which maintains and enhances the integrity of life on this planet.
-His particular interest is in applying permaculture to business design and to community/economic development.
+Nandor considers permaculture design principles the most promising approach to rebuilding a human civilastion that is truly homeotelic - that is, which maintains and enhances the integrity of life on the planet.
+His particular interest is in applying permaculture to business design community/economic develo[pment.

 Nandor has been a member of the PiNZ Council since 2012 and Chair since 2014.

-Sean is originall from Cape Town, South Africa.
+Sean is originally from Cape Town, South Africa.
 At age 21 he moved to London and worked in the field of advertising.
-During this time he travelled extensively witnessing people living in different ways to the norm of the cities and after realising that there were other ways to live he decided to ‘live of the land’ in Mozambique.
+During this time he travelled extensively witnessing people living in different ways to the norm of the cities and after realising that there were other ways to live he decided to ‘live off the land’ in Mozambique.